Insight and Inspire Speakers

 She has worked with numerous destinations and events on destination marketing and management and tourism and event strategy, including the Outback Queensland Tourism Association, the National Rural Women’s Conference, and the Deniliquin Shire Council.

-3D Projection Mapping: The Future of Business Events
+3D Projection Mapping: Applications for Business Events

 Gone are the days when video projection was limited to flat screens only.
 3D projection mapping allows almost any surface, no matter the shape, to become a projection possibility, allowing you to turn an ordinary venue into an extraordinary immersive visual experience for your attendees and your brand.